emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 =========

 In its :term:`cool` and :term:`hot` :term:`varieties`, the MPS is
-capable of outputting a configurable stream of events to assist with debugging and profiling.
+capable of outputting a configurable stream of events (the :term:`telemetry stream`) to assist with debugging and profiling.

 The selection of events that appear in the stream is controlled by the environment variable :envvar:`MPS_TELEMETRY_CONTROL` (by default none), and the stream is written to the file named by the environment variable :envvar:`MPS_TELEMETRY_FILENAME` (by default ``mpsio.log``).

-The telemetry system writes blocks of binary output, and is fast enough to be left turned on in production code (the :term:`hot` variety avoids emitting events on the :term:`critical path`), which can be useful for diagnosing memory management problems in production environments.
+The :term:`telemetry system` writes blocks of binary output, and is fast enough to be left turned on in production code (the :term:`hot` variety avoids emitting events on the :term:`critical path`), which can be useful for diagnosing memory management problems in production environments.